 The Anderson house is the only known cultural resource that will be placed in the benign neglect category during phase 1.
-Other sites may be placed in that category once each particular site's integrity and significance have been evaluated after phase 1 research has been completed.
+The decision to place other sites in that category will be made pending an evaluation of each particular site's integrity and significance after the phase 1 elements of the cultural resource research needs, detailed below, have been completed.

 Depending on the individual resource and the particular management strategy, certain prerequisite studies and reports will be needed.
-Before a specific strategy can be implemented, study requirements will be by NPS specialists.
-Needs could include additional determined architectural/engineering data; further site-specific historical archeological research; development of historic landscape plans; special restoration, preservation, and maintenance data or needs; or in the case of benign neglect, drawings, records, and photographs of the resource before it is allowed to deteriorate.
+Before a specific strategy can be implemented, study requirements will be determined by NPS specialists.
+Needs could include additional architectural/engineering data; further site-specific historical or archeological research; development of historic landscape plans; special restoration, preservation, and maintenance data or needs; or in the case of benign neglect, drawings, records, and photographs of the resource before it is allowed to deteriorate.